 At the farmers market a few years back, I overheard a young couple order a whole hog – tip to tail and “everything but the squeak,” as they say – from a farmer who then raised pasture-grazed pigs.
 It was a long conversation, whether to take the pig’s feet (the trotters, isn’t that an apt name?!), whether the processor would cure the bacon.

-That conversation launched a fascination with whole animals – both cooking whole animals for parties and purchasing a whole animal.
-I know, I know, to think that for six years, I was a vegetarian, especially since this is in-your-face meat without the modern veil of plastic wrap and pre-marinated convenience.
+I know, I know, to think that for six years, I was a vegetarian, especially since buying meat this way is definitely an in-your-face experience without the modern veil of plastic wrap and pre-marinated convenience.

 So I’ve decided to cook my way through an entire lamb, an entire steer and with any luck, an entire hog.
 This is a long-term project, one that will take awhile to get right.
 When I learn something that really works, like the timing for perfectly cooked lamb chops, I'll share the recipe.

-PERFECT LAMB CHOPS
+QUICK SUPPER: PERFECT LAMB CHOPS

 Time to table: 45 minutes – several hours